Valentine’s Day is almost here! If you’re stumped for ideas, here are 8 creative ideas to celebrate Valentine’s Day.

 Here are some tips on how to save money today, whether you have time to make something or you’re short on time.

-1. Make your own cards or get them for $.50 at Dollar Tree.
+1. Make your own cards or buy them for $.99 at Trader Joe’s.

 Handmade cards are not only cheaper but better since you made them!
 If you need ideas on cards you can make, check out these 10 printable Valentine’s Day cards.

 If you’re short on time, get a beautiful card from Trader Joe’s for just $.99!

 Write a love letter!
 Nowadays, with texting and emails, sometimes handwritten letters mean even more.

 2. Make your own heart shaped food or treats.

 There’s nothing that says love like a homemade chocolate cake, brownie, or cookies.

 Make your own chocolate covered strawberries in the Instant Pot for the fraction of the price that they sell in stores!

 For Valentine’s Day, why not make it more special by making heart-shaped cookies, brownies, or a cake?
 Mrs. Fields and other bake shops sell this but you can make the same thing at home with heart shaped molds.